 In the past, a traditional oral cancer screening consisted of looking at and feeling the tissue in and around the mouth.
-Modern technology, however, has given us an even better way to detect cancer of the mouth in its earliest stages with a more modern oral cancer screening method using up to date oral cancer screening procedures.
+Modern technology, however, has given us an even better way to detect cancer of the mouth in its earliest stages with a more modern oral cancer screening method, using up-to-date oral cancer screening procedures.

 In addition to the traditional oral cancer screening, we recommend each of our patients have a Velscope® oral cancer screening exam done each year.
-The Velscope exam consists of an oral rinse and a special light that helps identify any abnormalities in the tissue in your mouth, which may or may not be mouth cancer.
+The Velscope exam consists of an oral rinse and a specialized light that helps identify any abnormalities in the tissue in your mouth, which may or may not be mouth cancer.

 Mouth Cancer Symptoms

-- Loose teeth that have hadn’t had an obvious injury, such as a sports injury
+- Loose teeth that have hadn’t had an obvious injury, such as a sports injury.

-- Pain in your tongue or jaw
+- Pain in your tongue or jaw.

-- Sore throat that has no other flu-like symptoms, such as a runny nose
+- Sore throat that has no other flu-like symptoms, such as a runny nose.

-- Feeling like something is caught in your throat, even if you haven’t recently eaten
+- Feeling like something is caught in your throat, even if you haven’t recently eaten.

 Make sure to have a Velscope oral cancer screening done each year to make sure you do not have mouth cancer and to ensure you have the best dental health you possibly can.
-Call today.

 We want to protect your health with one of these simple screenings.
 Call today!